-December has officially marched into 2016 with its pomp and cheer.
+December has officially marched in with its pomp and cheer.
 Tennessee has loads of holiday celebrations to fill your calendar in every big city and small town.
-Being from a small town myself, I always love the warmth of a small community around Christmas time.
 You can experience some Christmas charm from some of the cutest Tennessee small towns by checking out these celebrations.
 For a full list, plan your holiday schedule at www.tnvacation.com/calendar.

 Stay in touch with your inner child by taking an imaginary journey to the North Pole on the Tennessee Valley Railroad's North Pole Limited.
 Storytelling and refreshments enhance the journey through Tennessee's picturesque valley.
 Once to the destination, a special guest boards the train.
 On the return ride, Santa visits with children and gives each child a keepsake item to remember their magical Christmas trip.

 Travel to Pulaski, Tenn. in Giles County to tour the world-famous Milky Way Farm which boasts over 1,000 acres of pastures filled with deer, wild turkey, barns, trails, and vistas.
 The farm has one of the largest magnolia plantations of the South and tours of the Manor House are available.
-Sundaes with Santa will be hosted by Milky Way Farm 1-4 p.m.
+Sundaes with Santa will be hosted by Milky Way Farm noon to 4 p.m.
 Dec.
-12-13 with hay rides, huge helpings of ice cream sundaes and Christmas tours of the manor.
-Say hi to Santa and be sure to tell him what’s at the top of your wish list this year.
+3,17 with hay rides, huge helpings of ice cream sundaes and Christmas tours of the manor.
+Say hi to Santa and be sure to tell him what's at the top of your wish list this year.

-New at Discovery Park of America is the Let It Glow Light Show now open.
-More than 380,000 lights (that’s more than 24 miles!) adorn the property as guests drive through and experience this unique drive-through show in Union City.
+At Discovery Park of America, take in the annual Let It Glow Light Show beginning Nov.
+24, 2017.
+More than 380,000 lights (that's more than 24 miles!) adorn the property as guests drive through and experience this unique drive-through show in Union City.
 A live nativity provided by churches in the surrounding area is also featured.
 A Polar Express component and performances by the David Johnson Chorus also take place.

-Enjoy holiday displays and luminaries via trolley or horse-drawn carriage ride Dec.
-11-12 at Pickwick Landing State Park as it hosts Christmas in the Park.
+Finally, enjoy holiday displays and luminaries via trolley or horse-drawn carriage ride Dec.
+8-9, 2017 at Pickwick Landing State Park as it hosts Christmas in the Park.
 Get into the holiday spirit with the drive-thru display of lights.
 Carriage and train rides are free to experience.
 A visit from Santa and his elves and bedtime stories are also on the schedule for this family-friendly event.